Homebrew/homebrew-cask/CONTRIBUTING.md

 service
 audio_unit_plugin
 vst_plugin
-artifact, :target # :target is required in this case stage_only
+artifact, :target # :target shown here as is required with `artifact` stage_only

 preflight